Graphic Design: An Introduction

 Those who want to improve their design judgement and make more effective use of graphic design work produced by themselves and others.

 After you have completed this course you may be interested in developing your skills with Adobe Illustrator: Fundamentals of Graphic Illustrations or Graphic Design: Essential Building Blocks.

-We also offer bespoke graphic design courses for groups and businesses.
-To find out what we can offer, please complete a Tailor Made Training Enquiry form.
+We also offer bespoke graphic design courses for groups, individuals and businesses.
+To find out more, visit our Customised Training page.